My name has never been on a ballot paper.

 You probably think that myself and my family are surrounded by security guards — protected around the clock.
 That is not how we deal with it.
 We hide in plain sight — a simple suburban home in an upper-middle-class suburb.
 Our house sits on a hill affording us an excellent view.

 All great civilisations had an Oracle — someone who the leader would consult with before making momentous decisions.
 “Should I go to war?
 Or should I form an alliance?”
 The Oracle would have been chosen and trained from an early age.
 It was a dangerous occupation because the ruler would often dislike the answer given, causing the Oracle to be replaced by someone more compliant.
-This was often a deadly consequence.
+This was usually a deadly consequence.

 Political leaders come to me — usually at night in an ordinary taxicab.
 Business leaders sometimes arrange for me to meet them at some little cafe away from the business district.

 You are probably wondering why the press hasn’t discovered my existence, or that of my ancestors — they have, but a bit of skilful obfuscation and the press is led in a predictable, but wrong direction.
-Over the years, when my ancestors and I have been drawn into the light, we have been passed off as meddling relatives, idiot half brothers, gay lovers or disgruntled taxpayers.
+Over the years, when my ancestors and I have been drawn into the light, we have been passed off as meddling relatives, idiot half-brothers, gay lovers or disgruntled taxpayers.
 The more lurid the story, the more likely it is that the members of the fifth estate will fall for it.

 Earlier I mentioned Oracles.
-I told you that by way of giving you an idea of what role I play, but it is important for you to know that, unlike the Oracle, I do not foresee the future — I see things as they are right now — I know the best course to take in any given situation — I know that I know and I am never wrong.
+I told you that by way of giving you an idea of what role I play, but it is essential for you to know that, unlike the Oracle, I do not foresee the future — I see things as they are right now — I know the best course to take in any given situation — I know that I know and I am never wrong.
 That is not arrogance speaking; it is a statement of fact.

 Sometimes, when dealing with a challenging elected official, I will give the impression that I can foretell the future just to bring him into line, but this is rarely necessary.
 They are in awe of me, and this fact is usually enough for me to do my job with a minimum of fuss.